Jaseci-Labs/jaseci/docs/docs/docs/development/std_actions/11_elastic.md

 service refresh elastic
 ```

-JSORC will then refresh the Elastic service and creates the neccessary kuberentes resources.
+JSORC will then refresh the Elastic service and creates the necessary kuberentes resources.

 ### **CONFIGURATION**